dotnet/dotnet-docker/.github/ISSUE_TEMPLATE/releases/new-windows-release.md

 1. - [ ] Commit generated changes
 1. - [ ] Create PR
 1. - [ ] Get PR signoff
-1. - [ ] Merge PR as part of the master branch [release process](net-core-release.md) for the next .NET Core release
+1. - [ ] Merge PR as part of the master branch [release process](dotnet-release.md) for the next .NET release
 1. - [ ] Wait for automatically queued CI build to finish on [dotnet-docker-nightly pipeline](https://dev.azure.com/dnceng/internal/_build?definitionId=359) (internal MSFT link)
 1. - [ ] Confirm images have been ingested by MCR
 1. - [ ] Confirm READMEs have been updated in [Docker Hub](https://hub.docker.com/_/microsoft-dotnet-nightly)